arschles/www/content/modules5.md

 I hope this document is enough to get you started and keep you going until you hit something really gnarly.

-If/when you get there, check out the [wiki on modules](https://github.com/golang/go/wiki/Modules) to dive in to details.
+If/when you get to that point, check out the [wiki on modules](https://github.com/golang/go/wiki/Modules) to dive in to details.
 Things change from time to time with the underlying technology, and this wiki will be kept up to date as time goes on.